pj00tech/OnlineShippingSystem/README.md

 Online Shipping System folder contains the GUI to run for the program.
 TestsOnlineShippingSystem folder contains the tests to run for the program.

 How to Run this Project in Visual Studio?
-This project is developed in C++/CLI graphical user interfaces using visual studio community 2019.
+This project is developed in C++/CLI graphical user interfaces using visual studio 2019.
 To run this project in visual studio you just need to clone it by following the steps as follows:

-Open Visaul Studio
+1. Open Visual Studio and select "Clone a repository" as given below in the screenshot.

 ![image](https://user-images.githubusercontent.com/92899974/145697916-3c1bb467-2d1d-46f3-be0e-01d431207a4d.png)

+2.